Pat McQuistan: Dallas Cowboys (first stint)

 McQuistan was selected by the Dallas Cowboys in the seventh round (211th overall) of the 2006 NFL draft.
 He made the team over the previous year starter Rob Petitti.
-As a rookie, he was declared inactive for the first 15 games of the season.
+As a rookie, McQuistan was declared inactive for the first 15 games of the season.

-In 2008, he played mainly on special teams.
+In 2008, McQuistan played mainly on special teams.
 The next year, he was inactive for the first nine games until Marc Colombo was lost for the season with a broken left fibula, he was activated for the remaining seven games, playing mainly on special teams and as a backup.

-During his time with the team he was a backup offensive tackle and played special teams.
+During his time with the team, McQuistan was a backup offensive tackle and played special teams.
 He was traded to the Miami Dolphins in exchange for a conditional sixth round draft choice on September 3, 2010.
-The teams were going to switch 2011 sixth-round draft positions if the Dolphins had the worst record (and higher pick), eventually no exchange was made because that condition wasn't met.
+The teams were going to switch 2011 sixth-round draft positions if the Dolphins had the worse record (and higher pick); eventually no exchange was made because that condition was not met.

 Miami Dolphins

-In 2010, he appeared in all 16 games with a career-high eight starts for the Miami Dolphins.
+In 2010, McQuistan appeared in all 16 games with a career-high eight starts for the Miami Dolphins.
 At the end of the season his contract was due to expire, and the Dolphins chose to not re-sign him, releasing McQuistan to free agency.

 Tennessee Titans (first stint)

-On August 8, 2011, he signed with the Tennessee Titans and was released on September 2.
+On August 8, 2011, McQuistan signed with the Tennessee Titans and was released on September 2.

 New Orleans Saints

 McQuistan signed with the New Orleans Saints on September 27, 2011.
-He played in 10 regular season and 2 playoff games.
+He played in 10 regular season and two playoff games.
 His contributions came as a blocking tight end and on special teams.